 Year 7 students attend a three-day outdoor education camp to form new friendships and to assist them in developing positive relationships with self, peers, the environment, and their community.

 Year 8 students attend a three-day outdoor education camp, which continues to enhance their sense of place, critical and creative thinking, and personal and social competence.

-Year 9 students attend a four-day outdoor education camp, which focuses on perseverance, relationships and decision-making.
-This camp in 2016 will be from 4-7 October.
+Year 9 students attend a four-day outdoor education camp, which focuses on perseverance, relationships, and decision-making.

 Year 11 students attend a two-day spiritual retreat, which emphasises servant leadership and their journey into their final year as leaders of the College community.

 Year 12 students attend two separate day-long retreat experiences.
 In Semester 1 students engage in mindfulness and meditation.
 At the end of Semester 2 the students are involved in an aptly named Evolution Day.
 The central focus of this day is to connect with the process of moving on and the specialness of different journeys.